JNK234/Mini_projects/README.md

 # Mini_projects
-This repository is for various mini projects done in python 3,C,java and C++.
+This repository is for various mini projects done in python 3.
 This repository will include  mini projects ranging from beginner to advanced level.